mptrista/flappy_bird_sunset/README.md

 # 🌅 Flappy Bird - Sunset Edition

 A beautiful reimagining of the classic Flappy Bird game, set against a serene sunset backdrop with mountain silhouettes.
 Built with Three.js for smooth 3D graphics and animations.
+Enhanced with AI assistance using Claude 3.5 Sonnet.

 [Play the Game](https://mptrista.github.io/flappy_bird_sunset)